jpsz2004/Compiler-for-Mini-C-/README.md

 # Test
 There is a file called test.mcc.
 You can write on it a code example written using C++.
 Also, with this version you can add more files with any name that contains C++ code.
-For this version, there are nine files with test you can test with the next command:
+For this version, there are nine files with test you can test with the next command (change the file for the file you want):

 ```
 python Cpp.py -R Pruebas/test.mcc
 ```

+## Execution
+Using the program 'Cpp.py' the test are executed.
+On this program there are information about the AST, about de symbol table and about the lexer and tokens.
+Next, there is some more of help to run the program Cpp.py, the compiler for Mini C++

 # Help?

 usage: Cpp.py [-h] [-d] [-o OUT] [-l] [-a] [-D] [-p] [-I] [--sym] [-S] [-R] input\n") input MiniC   program file to compiler optional arguments:
--h, --help             show this help message and exit
--l, --lex              display tokens from lexer
+-h, --help             show this help message and exit -l, --lex              display tokens from lexer
 -a, --AST              Display AST
 -D, --dot              Generate AST graph as DOT format -s, --sym              Dump the symbol table
 -R, --exec             Execute the generated program